ksylvan/Maestro-Playbooks/Research/Market/README.md

 ## Overview

 This playbook creates an automated pipeline that:
+1. **Initializes** the vault with folder structure, agents, and commands
-1. **Analyzes** a target market to understand its structure and key entity types
+2. **Analyzes** a target market to understand its structure and key entity types
-2. **Discovers** specific entities (companies, products, people, technologies, trends)
+3. **Discovers** specific entities (companies, products, people, technologies, trends)
-3. **Evaluates** each entity by importance and research effort
+4. **Evaluates** each entity by importance and research effort
-4. **Researches** high-priority entities using web search
+5. **Researches** high-priority entities using web search
-5. **Loops** until coverage targets are met or all high-priority entities are researched
+6. **Loops** until coverage targets are met or all high-priority entities are researched

-The output is an **Obsidian-style knowledge vault** with interlinked markdown files.
+The output is an **Obsidian-style knowledge vault** with interlinked markdown files and specialized Claude Code agents.

 ## Requirements